sfc-gh-oeriksson/snowflake_simple_ml/README.md

 ## Requirements
 * Snowflake Account
-* ML Lineage Feature (currently in PrPr, needs to be requested)
+* ML Lineage Feature (currently in PrPr, needs to be requested until first week of November 2024)
-* [Slack App with Secret](https://docs.snowflake.com/en/user-guide/notifications/webhook-notifications#example-1-creating-a-secret-for-a-slack-webhook) (only required if you want to send notifications to Slack)

 ## Get Started
 Register for a free Snowflake Trial Account: